welldone-software/gulp-durandal/README.md

 Default value: `path.basename(options.main)`

 Output js file's name.
-> WARNING: Would overwrite existing file with same name!
+> WARNING: Would overwrite existing file with same name if it is in the same directory!

 #### options.minifiy
 Type: `Boolean`